Who is iwwt?

 Vision:

-We aim to heal the hearts and spirits of Indigenous women, and 2SLGBTQQIA++ people through spirituality, wellness programs, and after-care.
-We empower Wabanki women, and 2SLGBTQQIA++ people with educational and workplace skills.
-We work with organizations, communities, and both traditional and modern governments to recognize the central roles of women and 2SLGBTQQIA++ people in guiding the development of the people and the protection of the land.
-We advocate dismantling gender inequality and discrimination and addressing the crisis of missing and murdered Indigenous women, girls, and 2SLGBTQQIA++ peoples.
+We aim to heal the hearts and spirits of Indigenous women, and Two-Spirit LGBTQQIA++ people through spirituality, wellness programs, and after-care.
+We empower Wabanaki women, and Two-Spirit LGBTQQIA++ people with educational and workplace skills.
+We work with organizations, communities, and both traditional and modern governments to recognize the central roles of women and Two-Spirit LGBTQQIA++ people in guiding the development of the people and the protection of the land.
+We advocate dismantling gender inequality, discrimination and racism.
+We also with partners and communities to address the crisis of missing and murdered Indigenous women, girls, and Two-Spirit LGBTQQIA++ peoples.

-We represent Indigenous Women and 2SLGBTQQIA++ people from the Wabanaki Territories across New Brunswick and any Members that join our organization from the Wabanaki Territories outside of New Brunswick.
+We Welcome all Indigenous Women and Two-Spirit LGBTQQIA++ people from the Wabanaki Territories across New Brunswick and any Members that join our organization from the Wabanaki Territories outside of New Brunswick.

 CONSTITUTION AND BY-LAWS:

-The most recent Constitution and By-Laws of the Indigenous Women of the Wabanaki Territories was passed by the members at the October 22, 2022, AGA.
+The most recent Constitution and By-Laws of the Indigenous Women of the Wabanaki Territories was passed by the members at the October 19, 2025 Annual General Assembly